mozilla/fxa/features/FxA-105-ip-blocklist/README.md

 FireHOL Webserver list is more liberal and therefore had a higher hit rate.
 We decided to run some analysis on the ip addresses that would have been blocked from this list and the majority of these were coming from ip addresses usually reserved for AWS EC2 instances.
-There is a possiblity that some of these requests were malicious because we wouldn't normally expect network traffic from an EC2 instance.
+While we do expect traffic from EC2 instances (ex. from CI boxes), there is a possibility that some of these requests were malicious.

 The detailed blocklist dashboard can be found [here.](https://kibana-fxa-us-west-2.prod.mozaws.net/#/dashboard/elasticsearch/PROD%20-%20IP%20Blocklist%20Stats)

+Based on these results we decided to enable blocking of IPs on the Firehol level1 list and disable blocking on the webserver list.
+For now we plan not to prioritize further work on this feature.

 ### Phase 2